 We use three categories of metrics.
 I’ve included some examples of our metrics in each of these categories.

-- Operational Metrics: measuring the trustworthiness of processes and their outcomes
+- Operational Metrics: measuring the performance and trustworthiness of processes and their outcomes

 - Proactive versus Reactive Behaviors